Simone Bolelli

-Simone Bolelli (/it/; born 8 October 1985) is an Italian professional tennis player.
+Simone Bolelli (/it/; born 8 October 1985) is an Italian professional tennis player who specializes in doubles.
 He has a career-high ATP ranking in doubles of World No. 6 achieved on 13 January 2025 and in singles of No. 36 achieved on 23 February 2009.
 Bolelli is a Grand Slam champion, having won the 2015 Australian Open doubles event with Fabio Fognini, together becoming the first male all-Italian pair to win a Major in the Open Era.
 He also reached three other major finals with Andrea Vavassori at the 2024 and the 2025 Australian Open, and at the 2024 French Open.
-He is also a champion as part of the team winning the 2023 and the 2024 Davis Cups.
-He has won 18 ATP Tour doubles titles.
+He has won 20 ATP Tour titles, the most doubles titles of any Italian man in the Open Era.
+He is also the Italian player who has won the highest number of Davis Cups for his national team, marking a record of three times in a row: in 2023, 2024 and 2025.
 He was a bronze medalist at the 2005 Mediterranean Games.

 Career

 2003–2005: Pro beginnings, first ITF singles titles

 In 2003, Bolelli reached his first ITF Futures tournament semifinal at Egypt F1, losing to 485th-ranked Jaroslav Pospíšil.
 He played entirely Futures events except for one Challenger tournament in Brindisi.

 In 2004, Bolelli reached his second Futures final, losing to Dominique Coene.
 He made another final and won two Futures titles, making two wins out of three finals for Futures finals in the 2004 season.
 He won the Italy F15 and F8 titles, and lost in the final of a Challenger event in Brașov.

 In 2005, Bolelli reached the final of a Challenger in Trani.